eum602/ipt-onchain/README.md

 ## How ipt-onchain works

-ipt-onchain is a particular implementation that allows a user secure its connections to a server by using smart contracts as a source of trust.
+In a blockchain network, ipt-onchain is a particular implementation that allows a user secure its **server** connections to another participants in the network by using smart contracts as a source of trust.

 In this implementation a daemon listens to an ethereum smart contract which tells the node to whom to establish a secure connection.